 - Halloween in London for kids

-- Top 10 museums in London for kids
+- Top 10 events for kids this autumn

 - Critics choice

 The month-long, annual festival designed to provide opportunities for people of all ages to discover, or return to, the pleasure of drawing features hundreds of events, many of which are free to attend at venues countrywide.
 This year's theme is 'It's Our World', with events designed to encourage participants to consider the environment and its sustainability, including reportage sketching workshops, 3D 'drawings' of the city and exploring science through art.
 The festival kicks